plandes/deepnlp/doc/vectorizers.md

 * [CountEnumContainerFeatureVectorizer]: Return the count of all tokens as a *1 X M * N* tensor where *M* is the number of token feature ids and *N* is the columns of the output of the [SpacyFeatureVectorizer] vectorizer.
-* [DepthTokenContainerFeatureVectorizer]: Return the depths of tokens based on how deep they are in a head dependency tree.
+* [DepthFeatureDocumentVectorizer]: Return the depths of tokens based on how deep they are in a head dependency tree.
-* [StatisticsTokenContainerFeatureVectorizer]: Return basic statics including token and sentence count for [FeatureDocument] instances.
+* [StatisticsFeatureDocumentVectorizer]: Return basic statics including token and sentence count for [FeatureDocument] instances.
-* [OverlappingTokenContainerFeatureVectorizer]: Return the number of normalized and lemmatized tokens across multiple documents.
+* [OverlappingFeatureDocumentVectorizer]: Return the number of normalized and lemmatized tokens across multiple documents.
 * [MutualFeaturesContainerFeatureVectorizer]: Return the shared count of all tokens as a *1 X M * N* tensor where *M* is the number of token feature ids